milasudril/fruit/doc/index.md

 	ExampleEventHandler event_handler;

 	// Events that end up in the event handler may be associated with a compile-time "control id"
 	// This way, it is possible to know which control that triggered the event.
-For simplicity, we
+The control id is
-	// use std::integral_constant<int, 0>.
-A real application may want to use an enum for different
+	// bound by using a type.
+For this purpose we can use std::integral_constant with appropriate
-	// controls.
+	// template arguments.
 	//
-	ui.set_display_handler(std::ref(event_handler), ControlIdTag<ControlId::display>);
+	ui.set_display_handler(std::ref(event_handler), ControlIdTag<ControlId::display>{});

 	// Initiate font managment.
 For simplicity, we use the FontMapper and FontStore to handle fonts.
 	// It is also possible to skip FontStore if you already have a class for font lookups.
 If you